pypa/pip/docs/html/ux-research-design/2020-research-outputs/improving-pips-documentation.md

 Based on our research, we recommend that the pip team:

 - Revise the structure of the documentation:
-  - Break monolithic pages into standlone pages on different subjects, with appropriate meta tags.
-This will help the docs appear higher in search results for the 81.9% of users who use Google to troublehsoot their pip problems.
+  - Break monolithic pages into standalone pages on different subjects, with appropriate meta tags.
+This will help the docs appear higher in search results for the 81.9% of users who use Google to troubleshoot their pip problems.
   - Prioritise most used features (see "[buy a feature](TODO)" results for guidance)
  - Add a "troubleshooting" section to the documentation that addresses common questions, explains error messages and tells users where they can find more help
 - Provide more context about pip's role in the Python packaging ecosystem by:
     - Introducing packaging concepts that users need to understand in order to use pip
     - Explaining pip's role/scope within the packaging ecosystem
     - Comparing pip to other tools
-- Develop a beginner's guide that walks new pip users through everything they need to know to use pip's most basic functonality.
+- Develop a beginner's guide that walks new pip users through everything they need to know to use pip's most basic functionality.
 This should include addressing concepts outside of pip's scope (e.g. how to open and use a terminal, how to set up a virtual environment), that may block users from being successful
 - For each page, (where appropriate), add sections for:
     - "tips and tricks" - things to know / gotchas
     - "troubleshooting" - possible error messages and recommended solutions.
 Where appropriate, this should link to content in the troubleshooting section.